 The majority of the real estate market is shifting online these days.
 This works well for the real estate crowdfunding industry, which takes place entirely online and doesn’t involve any middlemen.

 The coronavirus crisis means that people will likely have less money to invest with, and won’t be able to afford expensive properties outright.
 In the case of crowdfunding, investing can be done with as little as €100, so there will always be room for it.
 Also, as banks tend to reduce their financing of new developments during crises, we can expect an increase in demand for alternative financing methods, such as crowdfunding.

 What the future of investing could look like?

 Emerging technologies such as big data and AI are gaining a bigger and bigger role in real estate investing.
-Investors will be able to get deep insights into property prices, trends and possible market developments.
+Investors will be able to get deep insights into property prices, trends, and possible market developments.

 Every past crisis has resulted in greater efficiency.
-From the perspective of the current economic climate, we see an increased rate of digitisation, which is going to further accelerate moving real estate investing online.
+From the perspective of the current economic climate, we see an increased rate of digitization, which is going to further accelerate moving real estate investing online.